Relative Sizing: Estimating Without the Pain

 • The people doing the work should do the sizing - don't let one person dominate or size work for others.
 You want the wisdom of the crowd, not just one opinion.
 Different teams might size the same work differently because they have different skills, experience and bias.
 This is why teams need to size their own work.

-• Sizing isn't a promise - it's a best guess.
-It is based on intelligent conversation, spotting unseen opportunities and supporting informed decisions.
-But don't confuse it with a quote or a contract as it will change as the team learn more.
+Sizing isn't a promise - it's a best guess.
+Its is based on intelligent conversation, spotting unseen opportunities and supporting informed decisions.
+But don't confuse it with a quote or a contract as it will change as the team learn more

-• Reliability matters more than accuracy - you're not trying to be right about absolute effort.
-You're trying to be reliably improve your forecasts over time.
-If items are sized relatively, then as the team learns more about their delivery capability, it's easy to adapt forecasts and planning well ahead of time.
+Reliability matters more than accuracy - you're not trying to be right about absolute size.
+You're trying to reliably improve your forecasts over time.
+If items are sized relatively, then as the team learns more about their delivery capability, it's easy to extrapolate the information across the standardised groups and quickly adapt the previous forecasts well ahead of their delivery time.

-• Use Fibonacci sequence, not doubling sequence - we prefer the Fibonacci sequence over the simple doubling sequence because our experience has taught us that teams using the doubling sequence, are more likely it to lose their relative sizing way and start translating directly back into actual days or hours.
+Use Fibonacci sequence, not doubling sequence - we prefer the Fibonacci sequence over the simple doubling sequence because our experience has taught us that teams using the doubling sequence are more likely to lose their relative sizing way and start translating directly back into actual days or hours.

 Try It With Your Team